byterubpay/byterub-site/_posts/2019-03-24-logs-for-the-dev-meeting-held-on-2019-03-24.md

 **\<dEBRUYNE>** Which is one of the simplest algorithms
 **\<oneiric\_>** can you give some details?
 **\<needmoney90>** I realize they aren't even really  commoditized yet, which makes it more concerning
-**\<xmrmatterbridge> \<learninandlurkin>** Surely that heuristic could could be games easily.
+**\<btrmatterbridge> \<learninandlurkin>** Surely that heuristic could could be games easily.
 If the ASIC Dev knew we would switch to their preferred algorithm the moment there is a spike in HR, it would be in their interest to cause such a spike for delayed profits.
 **\<oneiric\_>** saw hyc's softcore post, is it for those reasons?
 **\<tevador>** dEBRUYNE: FPGAs cannot run RandomX at anywhere near CPU efficiency
 **\<sech1>** oneiric\_ yes